Italian Wars

-The Italian Wars (Note: Also known as the Habsburg–Valois Wars) were a series of conflicts fought between 1494 and 1559, mostly in the Italian Peninsula, later expanding into Flanders, the Rhineland and Mediterranean Sea.
-The primary belligerents were the Valois kings of France, on one side, and their Habsburg opponents in the Holy Roman Empire and Spain on the other.
-Numerous Italian states participated at different stages, some on both sides, (Note: They included Venice, Milan, Naples, Sicily, Florence, Siena, the Papal States, Ferrara, and Genoa) with limited involvement from England, and the Ottoman Empire.
+The Italian Wars (Note: Also known as the Habsburg–Valois Wars) were a series of conflicts fought between 1494 and 1559 in the Italian Peninsula, with subsidiary theatres in Flanders, the Rhineland and Mediterranean Sea.
+A product of the long-running French–Habsburg rivalry, its primary belligerents were France versus the Holy Roman Empire and Spain, supported by numerous Italian states at different stages, (Note: They included Venice, Milan, Naples, Sicily, Florence, Siena, the Papal States, Ferrara, and Genoa) along with England, and the Ottoman Empire.

-The 1454 Italic League achieved a balance of power in Italy, but disintegrated after the death of its chief architect, Lorenzo de' Medici, in 1492.
-Combined with the ambition of Ludovico Sforza, its collapse allowed Charles VIII of France to invade Naples in 1494, which drew in Spain and the Holy Roman Empire.
-Although Charles was forced to withdraw in 1495, ongoing political divisions among the Italian states made them a battleground in the struggle for European domination between France and the Habsburgs.
+The collapse of the Italic League in 1492 allowed Charles VIII of France to invade Naples in 1494, which drew in Spain and the Holy Roman Empire.
+Although he was forced to withdraw in 1495, ongoing political divisions among the Italian states made them a battleground in the struggle for European domination between France and the Habsburgs.